 Cats love treats, but overeating can lead to health issues.

 Too many calories can result in being overweight.

 Excess pounds put stress on your cat’s joints and organs.

 Overeating can even affect your cat’s digestion leading to diarrhea.

 Get Regular Checkups

-A yearly exam is recommended.
-During these visits, he’ll examine your cat’s teeth and gums as well as perform other tests.
+During these visits, your vet will examine your cat’s teeth and gums and perform other tests.

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.

 Zoey has a lot to share when raising the pets and spending life being their true friends.
 She has a quite pampered Persian cat and a Ragdoll, whom she loves the most.
 Readout her blogs to know more about being a responsible parent to your beloved pets.